 Yep, that’s right!

-I, self-admitted glitter-phobe have used glitter not once, but twice recently!
+I, self-admitted glitter-phobe, have used glitter twice in the past couple of weeks! recently!

 Check out the gorgeous painted and glittered CD ornaments we made last week!

-I think the ticket for me is to use the super-fine stuff.
+I think the ticket for me is to use the super-fine glitter.
 It really isn’t the nightmare that regular glitter is.

 While our play dough cooled, and the girls had their snack, I filled a sectioned tray with lots of goodies from the craft room: